Learn What Makes The Best Markets For Flipping Houses

 Also, remember that you are going to have to pay the real estate and school taxes during your house flip, and that is money out the door that must be accommodated in your pre-purchase financial planning.

-To help you determine if you are investing in a promising market, learn how to do a comparative market analysis.
+To help you determine if you are investing in a promising market, learn how to do a CMA.